 The Red and White fleet is between Pier 43.5 and Fisherman’s Wharf.
 The Blue and Gold Fleet is just to the west of Pier 39.

-Alternatively, You can also rent a boat in San Francisco with a local captain to take you on a custom harbor tour.
+Alternatively, you can also rent a boat in San Francisco with a local captain to take you on a custom harbor tour.

 Pier 39

-Pier 39 is a shopping pier but I recommend it to all tourists for a few reasons.
-If you don’t get out to Alcatraz then you will get some of the best views of the island from the end of the pier.
+Pier 39 is a shopping pier, but I recommend it to all tourists for a few reasons.
+If you don’t get out to Alcatraz, then you will get some of the best views of the island from the end of the pier.

 Besides these pinniped performers, Pier 39 also tends to have some of the best street performers in the area.
 So stop by the stage at the end of the pier to see someone juggle fire, ride a unicycle, or perform feats of magic.
 Another great place for street performers is at the cable car turnaround in front of Ghirardelli Square, but the difference is that performers must audition to get on the Pier 39 stage.